Chase Freedom Flex 2025 bonus categories

-Harlan Vaughn is a senior credit cards editor with over a decade of experience covering credit cards and travel rewards content.
+Harlan Vaughn is a former senior credit cards editor with over a decade of experience covering credit cards and travel rewards content.
 His work has been featured in Business Insider, BuzzFeed, Forbes Advisor, NerdWallet and more.

 With millions of points and miles redeemed for travel, Harlan has used credit card rewards to visit incredible destinations including Iceland, Japan, Hawaii, New Zealand and Chile.
 His mission is to help others maximize their credit card rewards and benefits.